GoogleChrome/web.dev/src/site/content/en/blog/trusted-types/index.md

 ## Why should you care?

-DOM-based Cross-Site Scripting (DOM XSS) is one of the most common web security vulnerabilities, and it's very easy to introduce it in your application.
+DOM-based cross-site scripting (DOM XSS) is one of the most common web security vulnerabilities, and it's very easy to introduce it in your application.
 [Trusted Types](https://github.com/w3c/webappsec-trusted-types) give you the tools to write, security